ibm-cloud-architecture/refarch-cloudnative-spring/README.md

 The following clusters have been tested with this sample application:
 - [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) - Create a single node virtual cluster on your workstation
-- [IBM Bluemix Container Service](https://www.ibm.com/cloud-computing/bluemix/containers) - Create a Kubernetes cluster in IBM Cloud.
+- [IBM Cloud Container Service](https://www.ibm.com/cloud-computing/bluemix/containers) - Create a Kubernetes cluster in IBM Cloud.
 The application runs in the Lite cluster, which is free of charge.
 Follow the instructions [here](https://console.bluemix.net/docs/containers/container_index.html).
 - [IBM Cloud private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) - Create a Kubernetes cluster in an on-premise datacenter.
 The community edition (IBM Cloud private-ce) is free of charge.
 Follow the instructions [here](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_1.2.0/installing/install_containers_CE.html) to install IBM Cloud private-ce.

 ## Deploy the Spring Stack